Fit By Sci(ence) ← Home

 Run the metabolic age calculator.
 Free.
 Thirty seconds.
 No email to see your number.

-The gym is 3% of your week.
+The gym is about 3% of your waking week.
 The other 97% is either making the 3% work or making it worthless.
 Most men try to fix the 3%.
 The fix lives in the 97%.

 Start there.
+This week.